-- Apple AirPods (2nd generation): The AirPods (2nd generation) don’t have many special features, like Spatial Audio, that the third-generation AirPods have, but they are just as easy to use with an iPhone while being cheaper.
+- Apple AirPods (2nd generation) ($99 at Amazon): The AirPods (2nd generation) don’t have many special features, like Spatial Audio, that the third-generation AirPods have, but they are just as easy to use with an iPhone while being cheaper.

-- Shokz OpenRun Pro: The more expensive sibling of the Shokz OpenRun have more battery life, so if you want to keep listening for longer, consider these bone conduction headphones.
+- Shokz OpenRun Pro ($179 at Amazon): The more expensive sibling of the Shokz OpenRun bone conduction headphones have more battery life, so if you want to keep listening for longer, consider these bone conduction headphones.

-- Urbanista Lisbon: If you refuse to spend more than $50, the Lisbon are the best open ear headphones.
+- Urbanista Lisbon ($39 at Amazon): If you refuse to spend more than $50, the Lisbon are the best open ear headphones.
 You get plenty of fun colors to choose from, a comfortable fit, and surprisingly good bass output.

 What to look for in the best open ear headphones

-When shopping for open ear headphones, it can be hard to decide what features matter and what features are irrelevant.
+When shopping for open ear headphones, it can be hard to decide what features matter and which are irrelevant.
 The selling point of open ear headphones is that they leave you aware of your surroundings and keep you tuned into your music.
-Beyond that, there are plenty of things to consider.
-Do you want something that rests in your ear or on top of it?
-Do you want a lot of extra features or just the bare necessities?
-Do you want to locate your earbuds if they’re lost?
+Beyond that, there are many things to consider, like how the buds fit, what features you need, and more.
 Take a moment to consider the points below before purchasing your next earbuds.